itsBabuaa/itsBabuaa/README.md

   Python programming, and diving deeper into the world of **ML and AI**.

 - 🧠 **Fun Fact**:
-  ML algo are used in prediction yet Lift Remains Unpredicted 💡
+  ML algo are used in prediction yet Life Remains Unpredicted 💡

 ### 💼 Skills & Tools